Syrkres/oRPG-Snippets/notes-description/README.md

 # oRPG Notes and Description CSS
 The following files/images are for use with Notes and Description markdown.

-I have included 3 images:
+I have included 6 images:
 - sidebarsDarkTheme.png - one for SlRvb's dark D&D theme
 - sidebars.png - Black (good for light themes)
 - sidebarsWhite.png - White (good alternative for dark themes)
+- note-wrap.png - Black (good for light themes)
+- note-wrapDarkTheme.png - one I use for SlRvb's Dark D&D Theme
+- note-wrapWhite.png - White (good alternative for dark themes)

 ## Requires
 - [Obsidian Attributes](https://github.com/valentine195/obsidian-markdown-attributes)